LinaSachuk/JavaScript-The-Advanced-Concepts/README.md

-## Design Patterns: Constructor, Module, Prototype, Observer, and Singleton design patterns.
+## Design Patterns: Constructor, Module, Prototype, Observer, and Singleton design patterns

 A design pattern is a term used in software engineering for a general, reusable solution to a commonly occurring problem in software design.